-For persistent misbehaviour during the lunchtime period, following failure to comply with our standards of behaviour and after a formal warning, exclusion from school during the lunchtime period will be considered by the Head teacher.
+For persistent misbehaviour during the lunchtime period, following failure to comply with our standards of behaviour a consequence will be decided by SLT on an individual basis and inline with the Behaviour Policy.

 Rewards

 Pride Points

 From EYFS to Year 6, the children can be rewarded with a Pride Point.
 One Pride Point can be issued for demonstrating any of the school rules: be safe, be respectful, be a learner, be Ormesby.
 The children can save up their Pride Points and exchange them for a reward at the Pride Point Shop.